 Midway through Season 5's "Homer Loves Flanders", Lisa observes that, on account of Homer now being friends with Ned Flanders, something odd seems to happen to their family every week, but soon enough something happens which returns everything to normal.
 At the end of the episode, the main plot has not been resolved, and Homer and Flanders are still friends, causing Lisa to fear that perhaps this means it's the end of their adventures.
 We then flash forward to the following week's airtime ("Thursday, 8 PM") when a completely different plot is set in motion.
 We then see that off-camera, the events of the previous week's adventures have returned to normal and Homer hates Flanders once again with no explanation given.
 Lisa and Bart both sigh in relief.

 Many Treehouse of Horror episodes have various characters die.
-However, the halloween specials are officially non-canon, so it makes sense however most deaths outside of that remain that way
+The Halloween specials are officially non-canon, so it makes sense, though most deaths outside of that remain that way.

 The Simpsons also suffers from "continuity bubbles," where some things happen in specific years throughout the show's run while others have sliding dates in relation to the present.
 For example, Homer and Marge "always" graduated in 1974, even though in 2012, this would mean Marge would have had to give birth to Maggie in her mid-50s; also, multiple episodes say Bart was involved with Sideshow Bob's first arrest "in 1990", even though a later episode shows that Marge wasn't pregnant with Bart until after she finished college in 1994.
 Another one is about Marge and Homer in college in the 90's, despite the fact that the show started at the end of the 80's and both Homer and Marge were married and settled down with kids when it started.